zapmal/board-hub/api/README.md

 ### Configuration and Build steps
 > This assumes that you have installed both MySQL (preferable >= 8.0) and a package manager (Yarn, NPM).

-If needed, things like the host, the port and the dialect can be changed in `database/config.js`.
+If needed, database stuff like the host, the port and the dialect can be changed in `database/config.js`.

 ### Setup
 - Enter in your MySQL CLI and run `CREATE DATABASE board_hub;`, this can also be done with MySQL Workbench.